-Students registered with the Office of Disability Support Services may have service animals reside with them for documented needs.
+Students registered with the Office of Health Promotion & Accessibility may have service or emotional support animals reside with them for documented needs.
 This includes providing veterinarian verification that the animal has all veterinary recommended vaccinations to maintain the animal's health and prevent contagious disease and the designation of an alternative caregiver for the animal if the owner becomes ill or unavailable.
-Please contact the Office of Disability Support Services and Residence & Commuter Life for additional information prior to bringing the animal to campus.
+Please contact the Office of Accessibility & Health Promotion AND Office of Housing & Residence Life for additional information prior to bringing the animal to campus.
+ESA/ service animal approval is at the discretion of the Director of Accessibility & Health Promotion.

-Permitted service animals in the residence halls should be kept clean, groomed, and supervised.
+Permitted ESA/ service animals in the residence halls must be kept clean, groomed, and supervised by its owner only.
 The owner is responsible for the cleaning up of any waste created by the animal and for costs related to damages created by the animal.